JamieMagee/jamiemagee.co.uk/content/blog/making-the-most-of-github-rate-limits.md

 ## Prefer `If-Modified-Since`

 The GitHub REST API documentation covers conditional requests pretty well.
 The reason I'm mentioning it?
-Well, the documentation says that you can use `ETag` or `If-Modified-Since` interchangeably – but they're not equivalent.
+Well, the documentation says that you can use `ETag` or `If-Modified-Since` interchangeably—but they're not equivalent.
 Take a look at this example:

 {{< gist JamieMagee 840fe6382681acbf60b4ed4e4baa8c6c "if-modified.1.sh" >}}